y0usefshalaby/y0usefshalaby/README.md

 ## 📌 Featured Projects

 ### 🔹 **Project Name 1**
-Short description of the project.
+Short description about the project.
-**Tech used:** JavaScript, Node.js, Express
+**Tech Used:** JavaScript, Node.js, Express
 👉 *Repo Link*

 ---

 ### 🔹 **Project Name 2**
-Short description of the project.
+Short description about the project.
-**Tech used:** Python, Flask
+**Tech Used:** Python, Flask
 👉 *Repo Link*

 ---